Awelson/Blog/docs/Japanese Section 🗾/Unlocking Japanese/Chapter5.md

 ---
 title : Chapter 5
 ---
-# Understanding the が, を, and に particles
+# Understanding the が, and を particles

 There are two prerequisites to mastering these particles.
 First, we need to be accustomed to transitive and intransitive verbs.
 Second, we need to be accustomed to the use of passive voice.
 We review these topics in English before moving on to Japanese.